OBigVee/alx-system_engineering-devops/0x19-postmortem/On-call.md

 * …

 ## A monitoring tool
 You need to configure one or multiple monitoring tool(s) to your on-call system, they are the ones that will actually detect any anomaly and report it to the on-call platform.
-Check out the Monitoring concept page for recommandations.
+Check out the Monitoring concept page for recommendations.

 ## A on-call management system
 A lot of home tools can be used for that, you can for example in Nagios define on-call periods and then hook this up to a 3rd party service that can send a text message for you.
 This is fine when you are alone on-call but become very complicated when you have a team.
 That’s what a company started in 2009 is doing in the Cloud: PagerDuty.
 It’s a service that allows you to define on-call teams, escalation policies and services integration.